-If you were going to pick two firearms – 1 small caliber rifle, 1 medium or large caliber rifle, or a shotgun, which firearms would it be?
+If you were going to pick two of the best firearms for surviving a long term SHTF situation, which firearms would they be?
 These do not “have” to be considered survival rifles or a survival shotgun, but firearms that you may shoot with all year long.
 The two firearm combination should be diverse enough to take everything from small game to the largest game in your area.
 Someone that lives in Alaska and who might run into a grizzly bear will have different rifles needs then someone that lives in Texas or Florida – because there aint no grizzly bears in Texas or Florida.

 The purpose of a “survival firearm” is a little different then a Main Battle Rifle (MBR).
 While an MBR is designed for the military and combat, survivalist need something that is not expensive, very reliable, and effective for harvesting wild game.
 Which would be the better invest, a single M1a or 3 Marlin 336s in 30-30?
 Price is a factor here.
 For certain people money may not be an issue.
 But for most people, dropping $1,000 into a single rifle is just not feasible.

 Marlin model 336 – chambered in 30-30 is more then adequate for just about anything in the southern United States.
 The recoil of the 30-30 is not excessive, the ammunition is popular so it can be found just about anywhere, the ammunition is not expensive – so its not going to cost a fortune to stockpile 30-30 ammo, the rifle itself is not expensive – so buying more then 1 is not going to break the bank.

 Lets just say that I like the Marlin 336 so much, that all three of my sons have 1.
 In all, my family has at least 4 Marlin 336 rifles.